 In adults, applying sunflower oil to the skin can help the skin’s barrier retain moisture.
 People can use it twice per day on damp skin.

-People who are allergic to sunflower seeds should avoid this remedy.
+It’s important that people who are allergic to sunflower seeds do not use this remedy.

 Using ointments containing extracts of the tropical cardiospermum vine may reduce inflammation and itching and kill bacteria on the skin.

-People cannot prevent papular eczema, but they can prevent flare-ups from occurring or becoming worse.
+People cannot prevent papular eczema, but there are steps they can take to help prevent flare-ups or worsening symptoms.

-Ways to prevent eczema flares include regularly moisturizing after baths and showers and wearing soft cotton clothing that is loose-fitting.
+Tips to help prevent eczema flares can include regularly moisturizing after baths and showers, and wearing soft, loose-fitting cotton clothing.

-People can also prevent eczema flares by identifying and avoiding exposure to triggers.
-These are different for everyone but may include allergens such as:
+Identifying and avoiding exposure to triggers can also help in preventing eczema flares.
+Triggers are different for everyone but may include allergens such as: